-- (3) The Court of Appeal may by order annul or vary any order made on a trial for the restitution of any property to any person, although the conviction is not quashed; and the order, if annulled, shall not take effect, and, if varied, shall take effect as so varied. - 27.
-In the case of a conviction involving sentence of Suspension death or corporal punishment-
+(3) The Court of Appeal may by order annul or vary any order made on a trial for the restitution of any property to any person, although the conviction is not quashed; and the order, if annulled, shall not take effect, and, if varied, shall take effect as so varied.

+27. In the case of a conviction involving sentence of Suspension death or corporal punishmentof sentence of death